-Literacy/ELAR/Communication (Reading, Language Arts, and Writing), Math, Science, and Social Studies make up the core classes with additional classes in Art, Music, Spanish, Technology, Physical Education, and Library.
+Literacy/ELAR/Communication (Reading, Language Arts, and Writing), Math, Science, and Social Studies make up the core classes with additional classes in Art, Music, Spanish,

+Technology, Physical Education, and Library.
 Activities and lessons are established to meet the individual needs of students at varied levels of ability while promoting critical thinking and fostering problem solving.

 Teachers work to ensure that lessons incorporate the multiple intelligences and allow for creativity as well as verbal and written expression.
 The program is enhanced through research projects, the infusion of Fine Arts and Technology within core class instruction, and team building games and activities.
 Students gain a clear understanding that learning involves the interweaving of all content areas.
-This idea is made more concrete as the students engage in an interdisciplinary project in the spring of the 6th grade year.
+This idea is made more concrete as the students engage in interdisciplinary projects.
+Academic Excursions are a valuable learning tool and are incorporated within the Middle School Program.

 Middle School students have a full day of classes set on a block schedule.
-Core classes are 75 minutes in duration while specialized classes are 60 minutes long.